bushidokarat3/Havoc4.0/HTTPServerHeaderReadme.md

 ## Overview

-The Havoc4 HTTP Server Header Spoofing feature allows you to customize the `Server` HTTP response header that your Havoc listener advertises.
+The Havoc4 HTTP Server Header Spoofing feature allows you to customize the `Server` HTTP response header that your Havoc4 listener advertises.
 This is a critical OPSEC feature that helps your C2 infrastructure blend in with legitimate web servers and avoid detection by security tools that fingerprint based on server signatures.

 ## Why This Matters for OPSEC